Whether you are sticking to a diet or trying to watch your carbohydrate intake, it is helpful to know which beer has the least amount of carbs.

 We have established that all beer has carbohydrates in them (at least for now).

-However, there are a number of beers and other alcoholic beverages available that are very low in carbohydrates.
+However, there are a number of beers and other beverages available that are very low in carbohydrates.
 To be marketed as ‘low carb,’ federal standards dictate that there must be no more than 7g carbs per serving.

 Below are some of the lowest-carb beers, hard seltzers, and hard liquors currently available.